Tureckiy-zart/TUI/docs/architecture/FOUNDATION_CONTRACT.md

 4. ✅ **Enforcement is APPLIED and LOCKED** - TypeScript, ESLint, and type-tests enforce this contract
 5. 📋 This contract is the authoritative source of truth for Foundation visual closure

-**Foundation enforcement is FINAL and cannot be reversed without explicit unlock procedure.** All Foundation components must comply with this contract, and the 13-step lifecycle (Step 7.5) includes mandatory verification of enforcement compliance.
+**Foundation enforcement is FINAL and cannot be reversed without explicit unlock procedure.** All Foundation components must comply with this contract, and the 13-step lifecycle (Steps 7.5 and 7.6) includes mandatory verification of enforcement compliance and ESLint scope governance.

 ---